mkimhj/twocents/README.md

 * Brighter, more inviting background for splash page

 **Outreach**
-* Find a nonprofit, maybe two, to connect with and start marketing once site is up and running.
+* Find many nonprofits to connect with and start marketing once site is up and running.
 (Shyam)
 * Look for nonprofit accelerators (Emily)
 * File for nonprofit (Emily)